Galvin raises concerns about remote notarization plans

-BOSTON -- With a temporary law authorizing remote notarization set to expire lawmakers are considering a proposal to make the changes permanent, but a top state official is raising concerns about the plans.
+BOSTON — With a temporary law authorizing remote notarization set to expire, lawmakers are considering a proposal to make the changes permanent.
+A top state official, however, is raising concerns about the plans.

-The proposal, which was approved by the House and Senate last week, would allow public notaries in Massachusetts to continue remotely certifying wills, trusts, home sales and other major transactions.
-A law temporarily authorizing remote notarizations is set to expire on Friday.
+The proposal, approved by the House and Senate last week, would allow public notaries in Massachusetts to continue remotely certifying wills, trusts, home sales and other major transactions.
+The law temporarily authorizing remote notarizations is set to expire Friday.

 In a letter to legislative leaders, Secretary of State Bill Galvin said provisions added to the bill by the House go “far beyond extending the virtual notarization provisions during the COVID-19 state of emergency” to create a costly “novel and complex process.”